soundwrightpro/FRUITY-NILA/README.md

 ### Have a question?
 Want to be a beta tester for S-Series development?
 Have a request?
 Want to say hi?
 [Join us on Discord!](https://discord.gg/GeTTWBV "FL Studio NI on Discord")

-#### What's new since v3.5.5
+#### What's new since v4.3.5
+* improved functionality with the 4D encoder and the Plugin Picker
+* double click 4D button for new functionality; temporarily taking the place of a single click. single click currently disabled for future features
 * install method
 * first stable version - all known bugs that result in a crash have been removed
 * Modulation touch strip values now appears in hint bar.
-* Display channel rack selection in red rectangle when selcted track moves, so you always know what the knobs control (Only works in ALL group)
+* Display channel rack selection in red rectangle when selected track moves, so you always know what the knobs control (Only works in ALL group)
-* as you go through the **Browser** file names & folders are displayed on the OLED
+* as you go through the **Browser** file names & folders are displayed on the OLED; along with selecting through the menu
 * better integration with FLEX plugin with 4D encoder

 ##### Key Features